Tanq16/blog_site/_posts/2022-06-12-aws-saa-part-1.md

 **S3 Replication** can be used to backup data.
 It used to be called Cross-Region Replication but allows backups to another bucket in any region.
 Replication requires versioning to be enabled in both source and destination buckets.
 If making a replica from an existing bucket, the objects are not automatically copied.
 Also, delete markers are not replicated by default.

 IAM automatically creates a new role when enabling replication.
 Replica bucket's storage tier can be changed from that of the source to save money.

 ---

+# Databases

+## RDS & Read Replicas

+**Relational Database Service (RDS)** is a managed relational DB instance that has automatic backups and can be provisioned in multiple AZs.
+It has **failover capability** as well (serve from another AZ if current fails and manages DNS name automatically).

+It is used for **online transaction processing (OLTP)** where data is processed in real time like placing an order or banking transaction. **OLAP or online analytical processing** is where complex queries are made to analyze historical data.
+For this, big data warehouses such as Redshift are used.

+Multi-AZ RDS creates an exact copy of the production DB in another AZ (Primary and Standby).
+Replication is handled by AWS.
+All except Aurora can be configured as Multi-AZ or in a single AZ.
+Aurora is always multi-AZ.

+**Read Replica** is a read only copy of primary DB so queries are made on that instead of the main DB, which is only used to update/validate.
+It can also be present in cross-region or cross-AZ.
+Each read replica also has its own DNS endpoint.
+Read replicas can be promoted to be a full DB.
+This breaks replication, but the new DB can be used for other query processing.
+Automatic backups must be enabled to deploy a read replica.

+## Aurora

+- Aurora is Amazon's proprietary RDB Engine.
+- It has 5x better performance than MySQL and 3x than PostgreSQL at a lower cost.
+It is, compatible with both MySQL and PostgreSQL.
+- It starts with 10 GB in size and scales in 10 GB increments up to 128 TB (autoscaling).
+- The compute resources can scale up to 96 vCPUs and 768 GB of memory.
+- 2 copies of data are in each AZ, with a minimum of 3 AZs i.e., always 6 copies of data.
+- Aurora can transparently handle a loss of 2 copies without affecting DB write availability and 3 copies without affecting read availability.
+- Data blocks and disks are continuously scanned for errors and repaired.
+- Aurora can have 3 types of replicas → 15 read replicas with Aurora, 5 with Aurora MySQL or Aurora PostgreSQL.
+Automated Failover is only available for Aurora replicas.

+## DynamoDB

+DynamoDB is like Aurora fast and flexible NoSQL DB i.e., not RDS.
+It is used when single digit millisecond latency at any scale is needed.
+It supports both document and key-value data models.
+- It is stored on SSD storage
+- It is spread across 3 geographically distinct data centers
+- It gives eventual consistent reads by default
+- It also supports strongly consistent reads
+- It  has pay per request pricing.
+It has encryption at rest with KMS

+**DynamoDB Accelerator (DAX)** is a fully managed in memory cache service for DynamoDB.
+It gives 10x improvement and reduces request time from milliseconds to microseconds.
+Applications only connect to DAX, which provides result if cached otherwise contacts DynamoDB to retrieve the latest data.

+DynamoDB provides **ACID (Atomic, Consistent, Isolated, Durable)** transactions.
+It also has **On-Demand Backup and Restore**.
+It can restore any point in the last 30 days.

+---